Daytona 500 National Anthem Video

-Soldiers of the 142nd Field Artillery Brigade cheer for the Daytona 500.
-This group is currently stationed in the country of Jordan.
+Soldiers of the 142nd Field Artillery Brigade, Arkansas Army National Guard, stand at attention for the National Anthem to celebrate the Daytona 500.

-The 142nd Field Artillery Brigade of the Arkansas National Guard is currently deployed throughout Southwest Asia in support of Operations Spartan Shield and Inherent Resolve.
+The 142nd Field Artillery Brigade, headquartered in Fayetteville, Arkansas, is currently deployed in Jordan in support of Operations Spartan Shield and Inherent Resolve.

 |Date Taken: